Top 10 best plug-in hybrids to buy 2024

 The plug-in hybrid market has grown exponentially in recent years.
 Here are our electrified favourites

-Plug-in hybrids work in the same way as regular hybrids, but the batteries are charged by plugging the car into a domestic three-pin plug, a home EV wallbox or a public rapid charger when it needs to be topped up.
-When the batteries have depleted or you reach a certain speed, a petrol or diesel internal combustion engine will take over, as they would in a conventional hybrid, so you can still continue your journey until you are able to recharge the car.
+Plug-in hybrids work in the same way as regular hybrids, but they have larger batteries that are charged by plugging the car into a domestic three-pin plug, a home EV wallbox or a public rapid charger when they need to be topped up.
+Plug-in hybrids can run exclusively on electric power for significant distances or on the petrol or diesel engine with mild electric assistance, like a conventional hybrid.
+It means you get the benefits of zero-emissions EV driving but when the battery is depleted you can still continue your journey until you are able to recharge the car.

-Whether you’re looking to lower your carbon footprint, take advantage of government incentives, lower tax rates, or just prefer the drive of a plug-in hybrid car, there are loads of benefits if you are looking to make the switch from internal-combustion-engined cars to a hybrid.
+Because of the extra weight, plug-in hybrids can become quite inefficient if you don’t charge them regularly and drive lots of miles with the battery flat.
+Whether you’re looking to lower your carbon footprint, lower tax rates or just prefer the drive of a plug-in hybrid car, however, there are loads of benefits if you are looking to make the switch.

-The S-Class may no longer be the pinnacle of Mercedes luxuriousness, a title handed to the all-electric EQS, but the S-Class is sleek, quick and retains much of its traditional appeal – a refined and technology-laden conveyance for affluent and successful individuals.
+The S-Class may no longer be the pinnacle of Mercedes luxuriousness, a title handed to the all-electric EQS, but it’s still sleek, quick and retains plenty of traditional appeal – a refined and technology-laden conveyance for affluent and successful individuals.

 The plug-in hybrid S 580e comes with a 3.0-litre inline six-cylinder petrol engine tied to a 148bhp electric motor, producing a combined 510bhp.
-The 28.6kWh battery pack gives you 62 miles of pure electric range, which can be charged from 0-80 per cent in 20 minutes from a DC rapid charger, making the S-Class an extremely quick but sophisticated machine.
-Official figures state the car emits just 18g/km of CO2 and can deliver up to 353.1mpg.
+The 21.5kWh battery pack returns up to 68 miles of claimed fully-electric range, and it can be charged from 0-80 per cent in 20 minutes from a DC rapid charger.

 On the road, the S-Class is impressively poised and responsive to steering inputs, making it easy to place the long bonnet in the corners, and even on especially challenging twisty or bumpy roads, there’s little in the way of body roll or discomfort.